Table of contents

 You can also use a standing desk if you have room for one, and if you choose this route, be sure to see our best tips for using a standing desk in your home office.

 Aside from a desk, make sure you have ergonomic home office equipment so that you avoid hand cramps, neck cramps, or strains in your body, attributed to office chairs or table height that’s not good for your body measurements.
+I suggest continually assessing your workspace to see if, over the months, it could be time for some home office improvements that’ll spruce things up as you get comfortable.

 What we recommend for ergonomic home office gear:

-- Find a home office chair that supports your back (make sure your feet are touching the floor when you sit!) like a basic home office chair with wheels Affiliate link
+- Find a home office chair that supports your back (make sure your feet are touching the floor when you sit!) like a basic home office chair with wheels

-- Use a laptop stand to avoid neck strain: we recommend the Roost adjustable laptop stand Affiliate link as a favorite.
+- Use a laptop stand to avoid neck strain: we recommend the Roost adjustable laptop stand as a favorite.
 For more budget and lightweight options for tablets, check out our guide on budget tablet stands.

-- Use an ergonomic mouse like the Logitech MX Master Wireless Mouse Affiliate link
+- Use an ergonomic mouse like the Logitech MX Master Wireless Mouse

-- If you choose to use a laptop stand, you’ll need an external keyboard like the wireless Apple Magic keyboard Affiliate link
+- If you choose to use a laptop stand, you’ll need an external keyboard like the wireless Apple Magic keyboard

 Avoid getting distracted by things in your home